-Normally, native speakers of French or Spanish are not admitted to the conversation courses for credit.
 Majors are required to spend one semester off-campus in a study program in the target language.

-Junior year abroad programs are available in France, Canada, Spain, Colombia, Guatemala, Costa Rica, and Germany/Austria.
-NOTE: You are required to take INCL 211 Intercultural Transition before the off-campus program and the program and courses need to be approved by your academic advisor.
+Study-abroad programs are available in France, Canada, Spain, Columbia, Guatemala, Costa Rica, Germany and Austria.
+The program and courses need to be approved by the student's academic advisor.